 Go to the [File] menu and click [Save As].
-The data is saved in Dr. PICZA project format.
+The data is saved in Dr. PICZA project format (with the file extension .pij).
 In addition to working with saved files with Dr. PICZA3, you can edit them using 3D Editor, an editing program for 3D data.